iAMB-RWTH-Aachen/PAMparametrizer/docs/Example.md

 #PAModelpy toolbox
-from PAModelpy.configuration import Config from PAModelpy.PAModel import PAModel from PAModelpy.EnzymeSectors import ActiveEnzymeSector, UnusedEnzymeSector, TransEnzymeSector
+from PAModelpy.configuration import Config from PAModelpy.utils import set_up_pam, parse_reaction2protein

 #this repo
-from Modules.PAM_parametrizer import ValidationData, HyperParameters, ParametrizationResults from Modules.PAM_parametrizer import PAMParametrizer from Scripts.pam_generation_uniprot_id import parse_reaction2protein
+from Modules.PAM_parametrizer import ValidationData, HyperParameters, ParametrizationResults from Modules.PAM_parametrizer import PAMParametrizer
 ```

 ### Step 0: Initiate the parameter set using GotEnzymes
 We first need to get our initial parameter set.
 For this, we use the reactions and proteins which are available in the model,
 uniprot and GotEnzymes.
 In order to parse everything properly, we need to juggle the identifiers of the proteins and reactions.
-Please refer to `Scripts/parse_kcat_values_GotEnzymes.ipynb` for an example notebook on how to do this.
+Please refer to `Scripts/i1_preprocessing/0_parse_kcat_values_GotEnzymes.ipynb` for an example notebook on how to do this.

 ### Step 1: Organize the data
 The parametrizer needs data to validate the model with.
 This data is stored in Excel files and should be parsed in a format
 which matches the valid_data attribute in the ValidationData object.
 In the `Data/Ecoli_phenotypes/Ecoli_phenotypes_py_rev.xls`
 file there are measurements of different exchange rates from different experiments and studies.

-If you want to use this example for your microbe, or adapt any off the set-up scripts available in the `Scripts/Testing`
+If you want to use this example for your microbe, or adapt any off the set-up scripts available in the `Scripts/i2_parametrization`
 folder, we advise you to parse your exchange rates in the following format:

 | \<Biomass reaction id\> | \<substrate uptake id\>           | \<other exchane reaction id\>     |